BigSoftVideo/AVA360VR/bugreport.md

 After you submit, then we will be notified and can respond to the bug report.

-If you wish to track how your bug report (or any other) is progressing, then you can see it on the [Project 'kanban' board](https://github.com/BigSoftVideo/AVA360VR-beta-testing/projects/1).
+If you wish to track how your bug report (or any other) is progressing, then you can see it on the [Project 'kanban' board](https://github.com/BigSoftVideo/AVA360VR-beta-testing/projects/1) (this will only work if you are logged into GitHub with your browser and are a member of the beta-testing group).